Shared Task: Large-Scale Machine Translation Evaluation for African Languages

 Due to computational and budgetary constraints, manual and human evaluation will be conducted on a small set of

-language pairs.
+this script .
 Specifically, we will evaluate on the following 100 language pairs:

 - Translation from the focus languages to and from the pivots [48 pairs]: